Curricular Practical Training (CPT)

 Q. Can I use my current CPT authorization for another internship since it has not yet expired?

-A. No. A CPT authorization is a job-specific authorization, so you must submit a complete new application to ISSS for review if you wish to hold additional CPT employment opportunities.
+A. No. A CPT authorization is a job-specific authorization, so you must submit a complete new application to ISSS for review if you wish to hold additional CPT employment opportunities in the same or different semesters.

 Q. What should I do if I quit my training before the original anticipated CPT authorization end date?